PetarMirchev/React-Node.js-MySQL-CRUD/README.md

 # React-Node.js-MySQL-CRUD
 CRUD Real-world Project from scratch(using Node.js and React).
 Create, Read, Update and Delete data using a MySQL database.

-# the project is stopped for the moment due to lack of free time!

 //https://dev.mysql.com/